DatSwagBoi/ztech-mercury-messenger/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This permissive license allows for free use, modification, and distribution of the software, requiring only that the original copyright notice and the permission notice are preserved.

 ## Contact